 - Beneficiary-designated accounts.
 Florida law allows residents to add a payable-on-death designation to checking accounts, savings accounts, retirement accounts, certificates of deposit, and life insurance policies.
 As long as the deceased person has designated a beneficiary, the money in the account may be transferred to the named person without probate.

 - Should I do this on all of my assets?
-Generally, this can be a mixed bag and very problematic in certain situations.
+Generally, this can be a mixed bag and very problematic in many situations.
 With all of the assets having beneficiary designations when someone dies, this leaves no one in charge of the estate.
 For instance, who is in charge of the funeral expenses?
 Who is in charge of the decedent's taxes?
 Hiring the accountant?
 Paying household bills?
 If nothing goes through probate (where an executor is in charge) or if a living trust is not used (where a trustee is in charge), this may create huge problems!
 One distinct advantage to having assets that go through probate, or assets being owned by a living trust, is that someone can be in charge of your assets and make sure your final expenses/taxes/costs can all be paid from one common pot of money before being distributed to beneficiaries.
 One misunderstood aspect of estate planning is that the executor ("personal representative" in Florida) is nominated by your last will and testament but appointed by the probate court.
 If no assets go through probate, no one is in charge of anything, which can be problematic with families that do not get along, for instance.

 - We sometimes use enhanced life estate deeds for simple estate matters and living trusts for more complicated matters.
 Basically, enhanced life estate deeds do not cover contingent beneficiaries very well.
 As an example, Mom creates an enhanced life estate deed transferring her home to her three children upon her death.
 If one of the children dies before Mom, that child's 1/3rd share would need to be probated.
 Living trusts cover contingencies while deeds simply do not.